They Call Him OG: Plot

+As tensions arise, the act creates a power vacuum, drawing the attention of the ruthless crime lord, Omi Bhau.
+As Omi Bhau attempts to consolidate power over the Bombay ports once held by Satya Dada, he learns of Ojas's survival.
+The battle turns tragic when Omi Bhau's men launch a targeted attack in a hospital, where Satya Dada is present.
+However, it results in the death of Ojas's wife, Kanmani.
+The loss of his wife enrages Gambheera.
+Gambheera saves Satya Dada and kills Jimmy after an assasinationn attempt.
+After Kanmani's funeral, he returns to Bombay and confronts Omi, as well as revealing his past where he attacked Satya Dada's brother in Waaji City, causing him to send his son away for his safety.

+As the conflict intensifies, Arjun, a young man seeking answers, learns the truth regarding his own father's death.
+It is revealed that Ojas was not the killer that Arjun believed him to be, but he was actually the one who tried to save him.
+This event led him to his 15-year exile.
+The final confrontation takes place after Omi holds Ojas's daughter as a hostage.
+Omi Bhau arrives with a massive army of mercenaries, believing he has Ojas outnumbered.
+However, the tide turns when a legion of disciplined Samurai warriors arrives to defend Ojas.
+It is revealed that during his years in exile, Ojas had been secretly training a new generation of warriors in the traditional arts of his Japanese heritage.
+In a high-octane climax involving traditional swordsmanship and modern warfare, Ojas engages Omi Bhau in a final duel.
+Ojas emerges victorious, ending Omi's reign of terror.
+Arjun takes over the family business from Satya Dada, supported by Geetha.
+Ojas tells him that he will come back to Bombay if the need arises while taking his daughter away from the city, as per Kanmani's wish.

 Production

 Development

 During the filming of Hari Hara Veera Mallu in late 2022, it was reported that Sujeeth had met Pawan Kalyan and narrated a script which impressed the actor.
 That December, Sujeeth officially announced that he would collaborate with Kalyan for his venture titled They Call Him OG after Hari Hara Veera Mallu.
 The project was funded by D. V. V. Danayya's DVV Entertainment with a reported production budget of ₹250 crore.
 Kalyan was reported to receive ₹100 crore for remuneration.
-Cinematographer Ravi K. Chandran, music composer Thaman S and production designer A. S. Prakash were chosen as a part of the crew.
+Cinematographer Ravi K. Chandran, music composer Thaman S and production designer A.S.
+Prakash were chosen as a part of the crew.
 A muhuratam puja ceremony was held on 30 January 2023 at a studio in Hyderabad with the presence of the film's cast and crew.
-Later, Sujeeth began location scouting for the film with cinematographer Ravi K. Chandran and production designer A. S. Prakash at Flora Fountain in Mumbai.
+Later, Sujeeth began location scouting for the film with cinematographer Ravi K. Chandran and production designer A.S.
+Prakash at Flora Fountain in Mumbai.